aniskhan25/hmsc/docs/source/plan.rst

    computing and technical computing.
 -  Documentation:

-   -  `Epydoc <http://epydoc.sourceforge.net/>`__ is a tool to automatically generate API documentation from Python source code.
    -  Sphinx: is a widely-used documentation system for Python.
-This will be useful for manually written documentation (including installation instructions, tutorials, etc.)
+This will be useful for source code documentation and the manually written documentation (including installation instructions, tutorials, etc.)

 -  TravisCI (https://travis-ci.org/): is a free, online continuous integration service that runs automated tests, checks code coverage,